ayushrajani07/G6_/docs/METRICS.md

 > Legend: Type abbreviations — C=Counter, G=Gauge, H=Histogram, S=Summary, R=Recording (derived in Prometheus rules).
 >
 > Naming conventions: All application metrics are prefixed with `g6_`.
 Counters end in `_total` when monotonic.
 Timestamps end in `_unixtime` and are seconds since epoch.
+>
+> Modularization Note (2025-10): The metrics system is mid-refactor (Phase 3.x).
+Public import surface is via `from src.metrics import ...`.
+Deep imports of `src.metrics.metrics` will remain functional for one release window after completion.
+This document is agnostic to module boundaries; metric names & semantics are stable unless explicitly marked experimental.
+Always register new metrics through the facade/group registry to ensure governance tests detect them.

 ---
 ## 1. Core Cycle & Uptime